How to Opt Out Of Emergency Alerts On Your Cell Phone

 One of the complaints of the messaging system is that it will alert you, with sound, even if your phone is on silent or vibrate (and the sound is loud).
 Furthermore messages can be sent at any time, 24 hours a day.
 One noteworthy alert in California, had an amber alert sent out in the middle of the night (about 2am or so) waking up and freighting a large number of people who were not expecting to hear that go off while they were asleep.

 In the following report by Tech Feed, Annie talks about the wireless alert system and the California alert and shows you some ways to opt out of the alerts.

 To turn off the alerts on an iPhone

-- tap Notifications and scroll down the screen to Government Alerts, select it
+- click on Notifications and scroll down the screen to the bottom where you will see Government Alerts

-- this is where Amber and Emergency alerts can be turned off (Presidential Alerts don’t have that option)
+- this is the screen where Amber and Emergency alerts can be turned off (Presidential Alerts don’t have that option)

 For most Android phones